kjs222/congressional-app/README.md

 ### Todo

-- confirm event bridge triggers event - may move it to once every 5 mins to test
-- confirm lambda can read/write to ddb tables
-- try to set up local stack for ddb access - and document y
+- test datafetcher api (use zod create random)
+- add typing to the DB in/out layer
+- test db repository
+- write service layer for data collector

 ### To run locally